Confidence is detection-like in high-dimensional spaces: Results

 \subsection{Explaining the influence of increasing dimensionality}

 Why does this effect obtain?
-By taking a slice through the space at a constant, fixed value of $X_2$, and plotting the posterior for each dimension as a function of $X_1$, we can develop an intuition for this phenomenon (Figure \ref{fig2}G).
-When $X_1$ is low (when it is likely to be unchosen), the other distractor dimensions strongly suppress its influence on confidence, leading to a weak influence of unchosen evidence.
-But when $X_1$ is high (when it is likely to be chosen), it outcompetes the distractor dimensions, and confidence steeply rises with chosen evidence.
-This is due to the effect of an increasing number of distractor dimensions in the feature space entering into the normalisation term in equation \ref{eq:softmax} as dimensionality ($k$) increases.
-In other words, a PEB naturally arises from a non-linearity in the function relating confidence to chosen evidence.
-This is solely due to the normalisation induced by the other feature dimensions in equation \ref{eq:softmax}, rather than any bias or suboptimality in confidence formation.
+By taking a slice through the space at a constant, fixed value of $x_2$, and plotting the posterior for each dimension as a function of $x_1$, we can develop an intuition for this phenomenon (Figure \ref{fig2}G).
+When $x_1$ is low (and $s_1$ is unchosen), the other distractor dimensions strongly suppress its influence on confidence, leading to a weak influence of unchosen evidence.
+But when $x_1$ is high (when $s_1$ is chosen), it outcompetes the distractor dimensions, and confidence steeply rises with chosen evidence.
+This is due to the effect of an increasing number of distractor dimensions in the feature space entering into the normalisation term in Equation \ref{eq:softmax} as dimensionality ($k$) increases.
+In other words, a PEB naturally arises from a non-linearity in the function relating chosen evidence to confidence.
+This is solely due to the normalisation induced by the other feature dimensions in Equation \ref{eq:softmax}, rather than any bias or suboptimality in confidence formation.